 Bob was appointed Exhibits Director for the US Information Agency and continued his work in fine art, creating paintings which echoed his visual experiences in Paris and elsewhere in Europe.

-He traveled widely in conjunction with his government job, painting locales in Yugoslavia, Portugal and Moskow, where he directed the American National Exhibition in 1959.
+He traveled widely in conjunction with his government job, painting locales in Yugoslavia, Portugal and Moscow, where he directed the American National Exhibition in 1959.
 This exhibit of US culture and productivity covered ten acres and was immensely popular with the Russians, who waited in line for hours to see examples of American art and fashion.
 It was the first major cultural exchange during the Cold War.

 Through his social and professional contacts in Washington he met and created portraits of Julia Child, the culinary author and TV personality, Art Buchwald, the humorist, and Frank Stanton, the director of CBS.
 He was also commissioned to produce several covers for the Foreign Service Journal, and was featured in the Smithsonian Magazine, Horizon, L’Illustration, and other periodicals.